lal1020/pdfbox-ais-client/docs/Q-&-A-all-topics.md

 **5. Please check in the Postman samples that : is replaced with .**

-* For example if you have in the Postman Sample: "sc:SignatureStandard" replace it with "sc:SignatureStandard".
+* For example if you have in the Postman Sample: "sc:SignatureStandard" replace it with "sc.SignatureStandard".

 **6. Bei einen Template basierten Call muss immer ein Benutzer Name angegeben werde oder kann man da auch einen Namen Place holder benutzen?
 Ist es dann später